SiliconDojo/Online-Classes/Cyber Security for Programmers/cyber-security-for-programmers.md

 -

 **Operational Security**
   - Need to Know - Can the secretary lead a hacker to the server room?
-Story - Stealing PBX Cards
+  >Story - Stealing PBX Cards
   - Is Your Physical Layout Easy to Understand?
+  - Admittance Policies
+  -

 ## Layered Security